egrommet/academic-kickstart/content/tutorial/test.md

 # Add menu entry to sidebar.
 [menu.tutorial]
-  name = "Overview"
+  name = "Test"
-  weight = 1
+  weight = 2

 +++

-Some stuff about courses
+Some more stuff about courses